LaylaD4/LaylahDePaull_T2A2/README.md

 The request must include a valid JWT token in the Authorisation header.
 This token is required to authenticate the user making the request.
 The request body must contain JSON data that includes one or either of the following fields:
 - **username**: The new username for the user being updated.
-- **email**: The new email address for the user being update.
+- **email**: The new email address for the user being updated.
 - **is_admin**: The updated admin status (true/false) for the user being updated.

-**Example JSON body** Where a user is being updated (by an admin) to become an admin, recieveing a new username, and email also:
+**Example JSON body**: Where a user is being updated (by an admin) to become an admin, recieveing a new username, and email:

 ```json
 {